Photo Session Info

 Session fees are based on the time and location of the shoot.
 While a shoot in East Hampton or Montauk over the Fourth of July weekend may be possible, it will come at a premium!

-Normally, however, my session fee is $375.
-That includes a pre-session consultation with you to determine the location and types of photographs you're looking for, about 90 minutes of photographing, my selection and basic editing of approximately 25 images, a subsequent in-home meeting when you'll select your favorite images and I can advise you regarding framing possibilities for your choices.
+Normally, however, my session fee is $425.
+That includes a pre-session consultation with you to determine the location and types of photographs you'd like me to capture, about 90 minutes of photographing, my selection and basic editing of approximately 25 images, and a subsequent in-home meeting when you'll select your favorite images.
+I can advise you regarding framing possibilities for your choices at that time.
+Prints and all other photographic products are sold separately.

 Half of the session fee is due when your appointment is booked.
 The balance is due at the beginning of your session.
 A model release is required for each animal and person photographed.